The Problem with Slat Screens

 Want One?

-We’re currently taking orders for residential and commercial timber slat dividers.
-The process starts with a site visit — get in touch and we’ll arrange a time.
+We are currently taking orders for residential and commercial timber slat dividers.
+The process starts with a site visit, because the opening, light, surrounding walls and stair details all affect the final result.